zebinho20-belenus/ep3-bs-payment/README.md

 css, images (logo) from our instance (to be changed if somebody want's to use this version of ep3-bs)

 in addition to the original config there is a projetc.php in config/autoload and the extended local.php for the payment provider options

+in addition to the original project there is a manifest.json, js/sw.js and modified layout.phtml for pwa abbility and the hammer.js for swiping left/right in the calendar

 # Payment